| The language we use in

 an addictive habit; you find an ability to share your faith that

+is out of all proportion with your shyness.
 It can be so tempting to compare yourself with others at

 points of strength and weakness.
 Yet such comparisons are always